sara-nl/spicercourse/run-spider-jobs.md

 > **_Food for brain:_**
 >
-> * So you created this folder but possibly someone else became the owner.
+> * So you created this folder but someone else might create a directory with the same name and overwrite yours.
 Any idea why?
-Hint: This is a "Shared" directory.
 > * Can you delete the directories/files not owned by you?
 Hint: Be careful and be nice!

 So the etiquette to keep in mind when using the Share folder is that you can acidentally delete/overwrite someone else's